Prizzi at Easter: the Ballo dei Diavoli, inner Sicily and a medieval ritual

 Shangri-La: The Frequency of the Lost Paradise

-Sound of Shangri-La A Connection with the Classics Since childhood, I've felt a deep connection to classic black-and-white films — and perhaps, to the idea of the Sound of Shangri-La.
-During my teenage years, I often spent hours in vintage shops, surrounded by dusty books and reels.
-Orson Welles amazed me with War of the…
+Sound of Shangri-La Updated · November 2025 — reflections on the timeless valley A Connection with the Classics Since childhood, I've felt a deep connection to classic black-and-white films — and perhaps, to the idea of the Sound of Shangri-La.
+During my teenage years, I often spent hours in vintage shops, surrounded by dusty books…